-Welcome to TheRumpus.net.
+Welcome to The Rumpus!
 We don’t say that lightly—we’re thrilled you’re here.
-At The Rumpus, we’ve got essays, reviews, interviews, advice, music, film and poetry—along with some kick-ass comics.
+At The Rumpus, we’ve got essays, reviews, interviews, music, film, fiction, and poetry—along with some kick-ass comics.
 We know how easy it is to find pop culture on the Internet, so we’re here to give you something more challenging, to show you how beautiful things are when you step off the beaten path.
-The Rumpus is a place where people come to be themselves through their writing, to tell their stories or speak their minds in the most artful and authentic way they know how, and to invite each of you, as readers, commenters or future contributors, to do the same.
-What we have in common is a passion for fantastic writing that’s brave, passionate and true (and sometimes very, very funny).
+The Rumpus is a place where people come to be themselves through their writing, to tell their stories or speak their minds in the most artful and authentic way they know how, and to invite each of you, as readers, commenters, or future contributors, to do the same.
+What we have in common is a passion for fantastic writing that’s brave, passionate, and true (and sometimes very, very funny).

 Where did you get the name The Rumpus?

 It was Katie Crouch’s idea.
 Rumpus is the name of the dog in her novel Men and Dogs.
-After launching the Rumpus, we were informed there is also humor magazine at Yale called Rumpus Magazine.
+After launching The Rumpus, we were informed there is also humor magazine at Yale called Rumpus Magazine.
 You can check them out here.

-Do you run original fiction?
+Do you run original fiction and poetry?

 How do I submit my work?